Skip to content

 • Only the most recent response variant can be stored.

 • The cache doesn't store responses that have a Vary header with any of the values: Cookie, Cookie2, Authorization, Proxy-Authroization.
-That's because the HttpClient can implicitly add these to requests, so Methanol won't be able to access their values to match responses against.
+The first two if the client has a configured CookieHandler, the latter two if the client has a configured Authentciator.
+That's because HttpClient can implicitly add these to requests, so Methanol won't be able to access their values to match requests against.